Computing curriculum statement

 Greater complexity, more information and a more in-depth tasks will test pupils to a higher level.
 The self-management skills expected from students this year will include the ability to set work priorities and to develop the self-discipline to work to them which will start to prepare pupils for their exam course in year 10.

-Candidates will complete the OCR entry level certificate in computing started in year 10, or the City and Guilds ICT Functional skills course.
-Both courses provide candidates with opportunities to become familiar with how computer technology works and a look at what goes on ‘behind the scenes’.
-These courses will also help candidates develop their problem solving skills and provide candidates with skills that can be applied in day-to-day life whilst providing realistic targets for success, encouraging them to develop computing skills and enabling the more able learner to progress to GCSE.
+Candidates will complete the City and Guilds ICT Functional skills course.
+The course provides opportunities to become familiar with how computer technology works in society and helps candidates develop their problem-solving skills.
+The course provides them with skills that can be applied in day-to-day life whilst providing realistic targets for success, encouraging them to develop computing skills and enabling the more able learner to progress to GCSE.